smudge/decks/railsconf-2022/slides.md

 ![rails at scale](/images/rails-at-scale.jpg)

 <!--
-Now, there's a whole other talk on how useful WebValve can be for local development and testing.
+Now, there's a whole other talk on WebValve itself.
 -->

 ---